RoadsideThoughts

 Communities Also Named Castle ...

-We found twelve communities that share the name Castle.
+We found twelve communities that are also named Castle.

-There is one other community in Kentucky which is also named Castle.
+There is one other community in Kentucky that is also named Castle.

-Beyond Kentucky, we know of another eleven communities that are located throughout in the United States.
+Beyond Kentucky, we know of eleven communities that are located in the United States.

 • Communities Located In Kentucky ...